-arp access-list NAME

-no arp access-list NAME
+arp access-list NAME no arp access-list NAME

-NAME Specifies the name of the ARP access-list to be configured.
-The maximum length is 32 characters.
+NAME Specifies the name of the AR is 32 characters.
+P access-list to be configured.
+The maximum length --- --

 The name must be unique among all access-lists.
 The characters used in the name are case sensitive.
 There is an implicit deny statement at the end of an access list.